 cold-storage-warehouse

-Industries that rely on the cold supply chain to succeed must understand how to properly package their goods for shipment.
+Industries that rely on the cold supply chain must understand how to properly package their goods for shipment.
 Over the years, the cold chain industry has become more efficient, allowing for the successful delivery of a variety of items.

 Temperature-controlled containers are designed to help maintain a desired temperature range for the duration of a shipment, but the type of container used will depend on the size, weight, and type of cargo being shipped.
 In addition, the type of refrigeration method used will also vary depending on factors such as the length of shipment, the temperature range required, and the type of cargo being transported.